ONSgeo/sdg-15-1-2/README.md

 Protected areas, as defined by the International Union for Conservation of Nature (IUCN; Dudley 2008), are clearly defined geographical spaces, recognized, dedicated and managed, through legal or other effective means, to achieve the long-term conservation of nature with associated ecosystem services and cultural values.

 The status **"designated"** is attributed to a protected area when the corresponding authority, according to national legislation or common practice (e.g., by means of an executive decree or the like), officially endorses a document of designation.

+#### Key Biodiversity Areas (KBAs)

+KBAs or Important Sites for Terrestrial and Freshwater Biodiversity are sites contributing significantly to the global persistence of biodiversity.
+KBAs are identified following global criteria set out in A Global Standard for the Identification of Key Biodiversity Areas (KBAs) (IUCN 2016) applied at national levels.
+KBAs encompass:

+	Important Bird and Biodiversity Areas (IBAs); BirdLife 	Important Plant Areas (IPAs); PlantLife
+	Alliance for Zero Extinction (AZEs) sites. - None are located in UK